 Lars is a founding principal of Peterssen/Keller.
 Lars has worked at Meyer, Scherer, and Rockcastle, The Cuningham Group and he was a founding partner of Domain Architecture & Design.
 Lars also taught at the University of Minnesota and was awarded the Frederick Mann Award for Disciplinary Service.
 Lars has had extensive business holdings in Russia, including restaurants and an import/export company.

-Lars is a member of the AIA, NCARB certified, and a licensed architect in New York, Minnesota and Wisconsin.
+Lars is a member of the AIA, NCARB certified, and a licensed architect in New York, Minnesota, North Dakota and Wisconsin.
 Lars has a master of architecture degree from the University of Minnesota, where he was honored with the AIA Henry Adams Medal for his accomplishments.

-To contact Lars directly, please call our office or reach him via email at firstname.lastname@example.org
+To contact Kristine directly, please call our office at 612-353-4920 or reach her via email at firstname.lastname@example.org